fcocjin/ReddyMicroRNA/README.md

 ### Input 2: Genomic Database <a id="input2"></a>

-In addition, AvianScreen takes in a unannotated database created through BLAST+.
+In addition, miRNAFinder takes in a unannotated database created through BLAST+.
 The program comes standard with some databases detailed below or the program can take in your own database.
-If you do not have a database, AvianScreen can create a database from the FASTA file of your choice.
+If you do not have a database, miRNAFinder can create a database from the FASTA file of your choice.
 If no database is selected, the program will default to the Gallus gallus database provided.
 HINT: Only one database can be accepted as input.
 Please append all records from multiple organisms into one file in order to create a properly formatted database.

 | File | Description |
 | ---- | ----------- |